Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities: Summary and discussion

-We have shown how to implement an algorithm for the parameter estimation of SDEs from low-frequency data using the Milstein scheme to approximate the transition density of the underlying process.
+We have demonstrated how to implement an algorithm for the parameter estimation of SDEs from low-frequency data using the Milstein scheme to approximate the transition density of the underlying process.
 Our motivation was to improve numerical accuracy and thus reduce the amount of imputed data and computational overhead.
-However, our results are rather discouraging: We found that this method can be applied to multidimensional processes only with impractical restrictions.
-Moreover, we showed that the combination of the modified bridge proposal with the Milstein scheme for the proposal density may lead to an empty set of possible proposal points in which case we would be forced to switch again to the Euler scheme in order to proceed.
-Our simulation study showed that the use of the Milstein scheme does not improve the estimation results.
-Besides, the estimation procedures using the Milstein scheme are computationally more expensive, especially the combination of the modified bridge proposal with the Milstein scheme for the proposal density.
-Our implementation may be improved to make it more efficient, i.e. to decrease the computation time.
-However, we doubt that the computation times can be reduced to that of the methods using the Euler scheme.
-Seeing that the estimation results do not substantially improve in the two investigated examples, this measure does not seem to be worth the effort.
-So we conclude with the insight that the current methods using the Euler scheme are, at least with respect to numerical analysis, already a reasonable choice.
+However, our findings are rather discouraging: We found that this method can be applied to multidimensional processes only with impractical restrictions.
+Moreover, we showed that the combination of the MB proposal with the Milstein scheme for the proposal density may lead to an empty set of possible proposal points, which would require switching to the Euler scheme in order to proceed.
+One of the strengths of the original (Euler-based) MCMC scheme is its generic character and applicability.
+Through this, it possesses a practical advantage over otherwise more sophisticated methods such as the Exact Algorithm (\cite{BPR2008}).
+This strength does not translate to the Milstein-based MCMC scheme due to the limited applicability of the Milstein approximation especially in the multidimensional setting.
+Thus, methods like the Exact Algorithm may be a reasonable alternative.
+The limited applicability of the Milstein approximation would also persist for advanced forms of the discussed MCMC scheme like the innovation scheme in \cite{GoWi2008} or for even more generic algorithms like particle MCMC as studied in \cite{GoWi2011}.